Research Project / Biochar Stability

 Background

-Biochar produced from biomass has large potential to provide negative greenhouse gas emissions as a stable carbon sink in soil.
-A major hurdle for biochar market establishment is the limited knowledge about the stability of biochar over longer time periods.
+Biochar produced from biomass has large potential to provide negative greenhouse gas emissions as a stable carbon sink in soil alongside other climate change mitigation benefits.
+A hurdle for biochar deployment at scale has been the knowledge about the stability of biochar over longer time periods, also referred to as persistence or durability.

 • Knowledge on biochar stability in Swedish agricultural soils